 By their nature, web browsers share some information (your public IP address, information about your device, your browser, etc.) to the websites you visit.
 And, as you probably know already, many sites track you and expose you to various vulnerabilities.

-In this article, I explain why you need to consider using a VPN on Firefox, what are the differences between VPN apps and VPN add-ons, and what are, in my opinion, the best VPN services for Firefox.
+In this article, I explain why you need to consider using a VPN on Firefox, what are the differences between VPN software and VPN add-ons, and what are, in my opinion, the best VPN services for Firefox.

 The Transylvanian legend of the Fox Fur